-This page focuses on both learning and teaching in different contexts and always with the purpose of accelerating systemic change and create more sustainability – at camps, projects or anywhere education is happening.
+This page focuses on learning in different contexts and always with the purpose of accelerating systemic change and create more sustainability – at camps, in projects or anywhere education is happening.
 Text mostly in English.

-Above from Bæredygtig Business where we where teaching advisores in green transition and sustainability.
+Above from Bæredygtig Business where we’re taught advisores in green transition and sustainability.
 The teaching was based on company cases with varying challenges.
 The picture is from a presentation of a solution brainstorm in 2017.

-I have had the fortune to be on the advisory board of Unfair fashion and because of that also supervising their members.
-Here I meet young talented fashion designers and it taught me a lot to listen to their challenges.
+I have had the fortune of being on the advisory board of Unfair fashion and here I meet young talented fashion designers and learned about their challenges.
 The picture above is from the Unfair booth stand during Copenhagen fashion fair.

 Personally I have learned a lot from attenting conferences.
 In the ’00’s mostly any conference on sustainability, and today much more selective, simply because there is so much more going on.
 Here it’s professor Rebecca Earley, from University of the Arts London, presenting at a Mister Futura Fashion conference.
 A project based in Sweden and concerning the essens of challenges in fashion – and working on new ways.
 If you don’t know it already check it out.
 Rebecca and the joined forces in this project are the top of the green pop.
 Lots of papers and ‘hard facts’ are to be found at their site.

 Facilitating workshops is both fun and hard work.
 Fun because so much can happen in a very short time, and hard because it is my job to make sure is does.
 In this case it did.
 The picture is just after one of two workshops for KødSnedkeren.